-Tirasemtiv.
-In October 2012, we initiated BENEFIT-ALS, a multi-national, double-blind, randomized, placebo-controlled trial originally planned to enroll approximately 400 patients.
-All patients begin treatment with open-label tirasemiv at 125 mg twice daily.
-Patients who complete a week of open-label tirasemit at this starting dose are randomized 1-to-1 to receive 12 weeks of double-blind treatment with tirasemtiv or placebo.
+In October 2012, we initiated BENEFIT-ALS, a multi-national, double-blind, randomized, placebo-controlled trial originally planned to enroll at least 400 patients and subsequently increased to enroll up to 500 patients.
+All patients begin treatment with open-label tirasemtiv at 125 mg twice daily.
+Patients who complete a week of open-label tirasemtiv at this starting dose are randomized 1-to-1 to receive 12 weeks of double-blind treatment with triasemtiv or placebo.
 Clinical assessments take place monthly during double-blinded treatment.
 Randomized patients also participate in follow-up evaluations at both 7 and 28 days after their final dose of double-blind study drug.
+The primary analysis of BENEFIT-ALS will compare the mean change from baseline in the ALS Functional Rating Scale in its revised form, or ALSFRS-R (a clinically validated instrument designed to measure disease progression and changes in functional status), in patients receiving tirasemtiv versus those receiving placebo.
+We are conducting BENEFIT-ALS at over 70 sites across the United States, Canada and several European countries.